ChenLiu-1996/CitationMap/README.md

 This is a simple Python tool to generate an HTML citation world map from your Google Scholar ID.

 It is easy to install (`pip install citation-map`, available on [PyPI](https://pypi.org/project/citation-map/)) and easy to use (see the [User Guide](https://github.com/ChenLiu-1996/CitationMap?tab=readme-ov-file#user-guide)).

-**You don't need to fork this repo unless you want to make custom changes.**

 ## Expected Outcome
 You will be given an **HTML file** as the output of the script.